evernym/chaosindy/README.md

       the experiment's method "fail"?
     * On failure (optionally - overall status failure), capture node state and include deposit location S3/filesystem in the report.
+* Allow the user to specify an output directory.
+Currently, a temporary directory is generated each time run.py is invoked.
 * Complete and test S3 integration
   * On individual experiment failure, capture node state and upload to S3
   * Upload generated report to S3